Robin-qwerty/Robin-qwerty/README.md

 - 👋 Hi, I’m @Robin-qwerty
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML and CSS and i want to learn python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Robin-qwerty/Robin-qwerty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.